miquelarranz/todos-service/README.md

 ## Next steps

 * Expand the service with a Postgres DB so it returns real data.
+* Live-reload for the Go service with Docker.
+* Migrations for the DB.
 * Configure GHA to build and push the image to a registry.
 * Add a users package/module with authentication, so we can have todos related to users.
 * Add a Kubernetes layer to the project.